NeroProtagonist/DeleteEmptyDirs/README.md

 # DeleteEmptyDirs
-Deletes empty directories given a starting root directory.
+Command line program that removes all empty directories given a starting root directory.

+Usage:
+DeleteEmptyDirs --root <rootDir> [--dry-run]

+where --dry-run does not delete.